exposit/katamoiran/_posts/2018-11-18-ascii-megadungeon-generator-redux.md

 In one pod there's a skeleton, from the regalia likely the evil uncle who usurped the throne and blamed the prince for a massacre.
 In the other, they find a girl who claims to be the usurper's daughter.
 The blindness here is her inability to admit her father's wrongdoing.

-Room 16 will combine the concepts with a new challenge.
+For "drugs", I work in that she's sick from the cryosleep drugs, and will need to be carried or otherwise healed.

-> 3 barracks
+- 3 barracks

-> Challenge: other monsters
+- Challenge: other monsters

-> Concepts: undead rise when you mess with their stuff + blindness
+- Concepts: undead rise when you mess with their stuff + blindness

-> Twist: passage to new area
+- Twist: passage to new area

-> Feature: a painting face down on the floor
+- Feature: a painting face down on the floor

-So our challenge is other monsters; some undead mages, I think, mindless ('blind') creatures stuck in a repetitive loop.
+Room 16 will combine the concepts with a new challenge, "other monsters".
+Some undead mages, I think, mindless ('blind') creatures stuck in a repetitive loop.

 Earlier, down below, we found a quicksilver well that was actually a conduit between the world down below and the moon, with a monster stuck in it (trapped essentially in transit).